 1. Start by emptying your shed

-Sorry, but it’s got to be done.
+Before you use our storage ideas for shed, a clear out is in order so you can see exactly what needs to be tidied away in there.
 Choose a sunny, or at least dry, day so you can drag everything out and lay it in the garden and start sorting.
 Be ruthless when deciding what to keep and be realistic about what is going to fit in your shed without it becoming a death trap.
 Do you really need three rakes?
 Have you ever even used that rototiller?
 What does it even do?

 Top tip: If you're not sure where to start, choose a big item, like the lawnmower, and plan how you will fit everything else around it.

 - Find plenty more garden storage ideas in our feature.

 An empty shed is a rare thing.
 Take advantage of this and evaluate the space, then consider what garden shed storage ideas are open to you.
 If you have plenty of sturdy wall space then a whole wall of shed shelving (whether wall-hung or floor-standing) could be a good option.
 If space is tight then you may want to line the walls and ceiling with hooks and tool racks, and use stackable boxes instead.
 Whichever you choose, ensure the shed's structure can take the strain.

 - Need more storage?
 Don't miss our pick of the best garden sheds.